 II.
-The Characteristic Features of Colonial Economy and of Imperialist Colonial Policy.
+The Characteristic Features of Colonial Economy Colonial Policy.

 9. The recent history of the colonies can only be understood if it is looked upon as an organic constituent part of the development of capitalist world economy as a whole, beginning with its earliest forms and ending with its latest stage, viz., imperialism.